Australia in talks to help Papua New Guinea buy $1.1 bln PNG LNG stake | Business

 "It's to help us help the country," Sonk told Reuters on the sidelines of a conference in Sydney.
 "We're also working with other financing partners to complement the EFA financing," he said, adding that there was interest from a wide range of lenders.

-EFA did not immediately respond to a request for comment.
+EFA declined to comment.
 Santos announced in September that Kumul had made a binding offer to buy a 5% stake in PNG LNG from the company for $1.1 billion, subject to the other joint venture partners, which include ExxonMobil Corp and Japan's JX Holdings Inc, waiving their pre-emptive rights to match the offer.

 The Papua New Guinea government would eventually like to buy a total stake of 10% in PNG LNG from Santos, Petroleum Minister Kerenga Kua said on Tuesday.
 "Santos wants to give 10% up.
 That's no question on their part.
 But who gets it is the question," Kua told Reuters in an interview on the sidelines of the conference.